-If for reasons of financial exigency or elimination of a program it becomes necessary to effect a reduction in force, the order of layoff in the affected area shall be as follows:
+If for reasons of financial exigency (financial problems so severe that they threaten the College's ability to maintain its operations at an acceptable level of quality) or elimination of a program, or substantial decreases in grant funding source, it becomes necessary to effect a reduction in force, the order of layoff in the affected area shall be as follows:

-- 1. Any reduction in force shall take place first among the appropriate adjunct faculty, and then among the annually contracted faculty, before full-time faculty - 2.
-Any reduction in force among full-time faculty shall take place in reverse order of seniority.
-Seniority shall be determined by the date of last hire.
+1. Any reduction in force shall take place first among the appropriate adjunct faculty, before full-time faculty.

-- a.
-The Faculty Senate and/or the appropriate Vice President may submit to the College President a statement of programmatic or divisional needs and justifications for exceptions to the seniority list. - b.
+- 2. Any reduction in force among full-time faculty members in AAUP-2 shall take place in reverse order of seniority.
+Seniority shall be determined by the date of last hire. - a.
+The Faculty Senate and/or the appropriate Academic Vice President/Provost may submit to the College President a statement of programmatic or divisional needs and justifications for exceptions to the seniority list. - b.
 The President shall consider such recommendations and shall forward them, along with his or her own, to the Board of Trustees. - 3.
-The administration shall exert best efforts to find a position at the College for which any tenured faculty member is qualified, either in a related division or in some non-teaching capacity.
-A tenured faculty member subject to a reduction in force may exercise a right to displace a non-tenured faculty member in an unaffected area, as long as the tenured faculty member is qualified for the position. - 4.
-This stipulation shall be subordinate to the legal requirements of affirmative action and EEOC regulations. - 5.
-Should there be a need for additional faculty staffing, the faculty who were laid off shall be offered renewal of their faculty status in reverse order of their termination, provided they possess the necessary qualifications for the open position. - a.
+The administration shall exert best efforts to find a position at the College for which any faculty member of Senior Academic Advisor status of AAUP-2 is qualified, either in a related division or in some non-teaching capacity. - a.
+A Senior Academic Advisor faculty member subject to a reduction in force who is not qualified to teach in an unaffected faculty area is eligible to apply for any open positions with the College for which they are qualified, and will be guaranteed an interview. - b.
+This stipulation shall be subordinate to the legal requirements of affirmative action and EEOC regulations. - 4.
+Should there be a need for additional faculty staffing in the AAUP-2 bargaining unit, the faculty who were laid off shall be offered renewal of their faculty status in reverse order of their termination, provided they possess the necessary qualifications for the open position. - a.
 This obligation shall be honored for two (2) years after dismissal unless the faculty member submits a written release of this right. - b.
-This obligation shall be subject to the legal requirements and EEOC regulations as described above. - 6.
-There shall be no layoffs due to financial exigency unless the College President, sixty (60) days prior to making his/her recommendation to the Board of Trustees, notifies the Faculty Senate, and the AAUP, that a recommendation for such action may be made.
+This obligation shall be subject to the legal requirements and EEOC regulations as described above. - 5.
+There shall be no layoffs due to financial exigency, or reduction or substantial elimination of grant funding, unless the College President, sixty (60) days prior to making his/her recommendation to the Board of Trustees, notifies the Faculty Senate and the AAUP that a recommendation for such action may be made.
 The Faculty Senate and the AAUP may offer their advice, recommendations, and alternatives to the College President.
-The President shall consider those and forward them along with his or her own to the Board of Trustees.
+The President shall consider those and forward them along with his or her own to the Board of Trustees. - a.
+The AAUP and AAUP-2 bargaining unit members specifically recognize that in the event of a substantial reduction or elimination of grant funding, the College will attempt to find financial support from other sources, but will not guarantee continuation of the program/position from the College's General Fund.